Beneyam/4GAnomalyDetection/README.md

 ## Contact

-For questions or suggestions, please open an
+For questions or suggestions, please open an issue or contact beneyam.berehanu@aau.edu.et